nhsd-exeter/dos-integration/README.md

 ### Branching Strategy

-More infromation can be on the DI confluence https://nhsd-confluence.digital.nhs.uk/display/DI/Code+Development+and+Deployment
+More information can be on the DI confluence https://nhsd-confluence.digital.nhs.uk/display/DI/Code+Development+and+Deployment

 <img src="./documentation/diagrams/DoS Integration-GitHub.drawio.png" width="1024" /><br /><br />

 ### Branch Naming for Automatic Deployments

 For a branch to be automatically deployed on every push the branch must be prefixed with `task`.
-This will then be run on an AWS Codebuild stage to deploy the code to a task environment. e.g `task/DI-123_My_feature_branch`
+This will then be run on an AWS CodeBuild stage to deploy the code to a task environment. e.g `task/DI-123_My_feature_branch`

 Once a branch which meets this criteria has been pushed the it will run a build and deployment for the environment and notify the dos-integration-dev-status channel with the status of your deployment.